Options strategies

 For better return, sell it when volatility is high > 20 %

-You have to also watch the implied volatility of the options
+You have to also watch the implied volatility of the option